chriso23/firebase-cli/README.md

 ## Installation

-To install the Firebase CLI on your computer, you must first [sign up for a Firebase account](https://firebase.google.com/).

-Then, you need to install [Node.js](http://nodejs.org/) and [npm](https://npmjs.org/). **Note:** Installing Node.js should install npm as well.
+Before you can install the CLI, you need to install [npm](https://npmjs.org/) first, which typically comes with [Node.js](http://nodejs.org/).

-Once npm is installed, you can get the Firebase CLI by opening terminal and running the following command:
+After npm is installed on your local computer, you can now get the Firebase CLI by opening terminal and running the following npm command:

 ```bash
 npm install -g firebase-tools